cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 </HighlightBox>

 There is a lot you need to take care of beyond the rules of the game.
-As a start, you ought to simplify as much as possible.
+Simplify as much as possible.
 Have a look at these [ABCI specs](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md) to see what the application needs to comply with ABCI.
 Try to figure out which barebones you would use to make your first, imperfect checkers game blockchain.

 ### "Make" the state machine